huaweicodelabs/AudioKit/README.md

    The following describes packages of Android sample code.

  HwAudioPlayerManager:Manages playback operations such as play, pause, skip back, skip next, stop, and drag the progress bar.
- HwAudioPlayItem:An audio data class.
-The data includes the album name, artist, whether an audio is online, and others.
- HwAudioQueueManager:Manages audio queues, for example, deletes a specified audio from a queue (playlist).

 ## Getting Started